Kolkir/mlcpp/polynomial_regression/README.md

     ```
 2. **Parsing data**

-    We configure ``io::CSVReader`` to use spaces as trim characters and tabs as delimiters.
+    For reading TSV formated data we use [fast-cpp-csv-parser](https://github.com/ben-strasser/fast-cpp-csv-parser) library.
+But we configure ``io::CSVReader`` to use tabs as delimiters instead of commas.
 To parse whole data file we read the file line by line, see ``CSVReader::read_row`` method.
-Also pay attention on how we process parse exceptions to ignore bad formated items.
+Also pay attention on how we handle parse exceptions to ignore bad formated items.
     ``` cpp
     io::CSVReader<2, io::trim_chars<' '>, io::no_quote_escape<'\t'>> data_tsv(
       data_path);